cjmcdonald42/mxMoodle/docs/README.md

 # ![Middlesex Shield](/assets/mx_shield.png) Middlesex Moodle Plugins ![Middlesex Shield](/assets/mx_shield.png)
-Custom Moodle plugins serving the needs of our school community.
+Custom Moodle plugins serving the needs of our school community. \
 This project is written and maintained by the [Middlesex Moodle Development Team.](/docs/ABOUT_US.md)

 Learn more about:
 - [This project, our Moodle Development Team,](/docs/ABOUT_US.md) and [Middlesex School](https://mxschool.edu)
-- The plugins that make up this package.
+- The plugins that make up this project.
 - [Our Code of Conduct.](/docs/CODE_OF_CONDUCT.md)
 - [Our Security Policy.](/docs/SECURITY.md)
 - [How you can get involved.](/docs/CONTRIBUTING.md)